savar95x/dotfiles/README.md

 - [ ] Port configs to 1366x768 as well.
 Maybe learn to use VM.
 - [ ] Check out [larbs](https://larbs.xyz) to realise how he does it.
 - [ ] Write an install script.
+- [ ] rofi -show window with hidden windows for quicknote/lofi_music to work

 <!--
 ### Thanks